coalaboooy/Google-Drive-File-Upload/README.md

 google_auth_oauthlib - https://pypi.org/project/google-auth-oauthlib/
 google.auth - https://pypi.org/project/google-auth/
 apiclient - https://pypi.org/project/apiclient/
-Also make sure your io, pickle and os.path modules are working properly.\
+Also make sure your io, pickle, tkinter and os.path modules are working properly.\
 \
-Place the 'credentials.json' file you downloaded and the file you want to upload to the directory in which script is, run the script and follow instructions.\
+Place the 'credentials.json' file you downloaded to the directory in which script is, run the script and follow instructions.\
 \
-Currently working on feature to select file from dialog window.
+Added feature of selecting file from dialog window, now it is possible to choose any file from any directory.